-Many Canadians and Permanent Residence in and outside of Canada have spouses that are considered “common-law” spouses or common law partners in Canada.
+Many Canadians and Permanent Residence in and outside of Canada have spouses considered “common-law” spouses or common law partners in Canada.
 However, many of them do not know they are common-law.
-They also do not know that a common law partner relationship is accepted by Citizenship and Immigration Canada for family sponsorship purposes.
+In addition, they lack certainty that a common law partner relationship is accepted by Citizenship and Immigration Canada for family sponsorship purposes.
 This means that you can sponsor your common law partner for them it immigrate to Canada or become a permanent resident.
-This is true even if your relationship is not legally recognized in your country of origin.
+Please note that this is true even if your relationship lacks any legal recognition in your country of origin.
 Common law partner sponsorship can be confusing so call to speak to a immigration lawyer or immigration consultant today at 403-225-8810.

 Confusion Of Common Law Partner Sponsorship

 A common law union, relationship or partnership can be confusing.
 A cause for some of the confusion lies with the individual provinces and territories in Canada not issuing any sort of official document (like a marriage certificate) to prove the common-law partner status of a couple.
 Thus, for those applying for Permanent Residency as a sponsored common-law spouse, there must be sufficient proof of the relationship submitted to Citizenship and Immigration Canada.
 This gets more confusing for common law partner sponsorship when your partner still lives in your country of origin.
 Even within the Canadian government there are differences in what is needed for common law status.